 The Urbana-Champaign Senate has approved a proposal from The Grainger College of Engineering and the Graduate College to establish the concentration in Entrepreneurship and Innovation.
 This concentration is designed to provide students in engineering graduate programs skills and resources to help them become successful innovators, entrepreneurs, and leaders in industry positions.
-The Entrepreneurship and Innovation Concentration will be open to current graduate students pursuing the Master of Engineering in Bioengineering, Master of Engineering in Electrical and Computer Engineering, Master of Engineering in Mechanical Science and Engineering, and Master of Engineering in Engineering.
-Graduates in these degree programs who successfully complete the concentration will build a solid foundation of business practices and gain an entrepreneurial mindset that can be applied to industry-relevant problems in their major field of study.
+The Entrepreneurship and Innovation concentration will be open to current graduate students pursuing the Master of Engineering in Bioengineering, Master of Engineering in Electrical and Computer Engineering, Master of Engineering in Engineering, and Master of Engineering in Engineering, and Engineering, Master of Engineering in Engineering, and master of Engineering in Engineering, and Science and Engineering, and master of Engineering in Engineering in Engineering and Engineering in Engineering in Engineering in Engineering and Engineering in Engineering in Engineering and Engineering in En

-Establish the Concentration in Aerospace Systems Engineering, The Grainger College of Engineering, and the Graduate College, Urbana
+Establish the Concentration in Aerospace Systems Engineering, The Grainger College of Engineering and the Graduate College, Urbana